Pakistan Food Guide

 Drink bottled or filtered water

-Always drink bottled water in Pakistan.
-Tap water is not safe for drinking in most areas.
-Avoid ice in drinks unless you know it's made from purified water.
+Stick to bottled water.
+Tap water isn't safe to drink in most areas, and skip ice in drinks unless you know it was made from purified water.

 Choose busy vendors with high turnover